P-p-H-d/c-stl-comparison/README.md

 It shall perform the following operations:

-* declare a dynamic array of mpz_t (non POD data),
+* declare a dynamic array of int (resp. mpz_t - non POD data),
-* initialize this array with the small unsigned integers values 17, 42 and 9 (performing a conversion from unsigned integer to mpz_t)
+* initialize this array with the small unsigned integers values 17, 42 and 9 (performing a conversion from unsigned integer to mpz_t for GMP)
 * sort this array
 * iterate the array to print the values.